Issues (band): 2015–2018: Headspace and Bohn's departure

-2019–2020: Beautiful Oblivion and Carter's firing
+2019–2024: Beautiful Oblivion, Carter's firing and disbandment

 On April 9, 2019, Issues announced that they had completed recording sessions and tracking for their upcoming third studio album.
 In a statement from bass guitarist Skyler Acord, he stated: "We finished our album yesterday, almost two years to the day from the first writing session.
 It (literally) almost killed us in more ways than one but good art comes from conflict.
 I can't wait for you to hear what we went through, woven into the music we're all so proud of."
 On the same day, the band confirmed that they would release a new single "coming soon."
-Before the album's announcement or promotional tour, the group is set to tour as support on American metalcore band I Prevail's Trauma U.S. Tour, from April 24 to August 9, 2019.
+Before the album's announcement or promotional tour, the group was set to tour as support on American metalcore band I Prevail's Trauma U.S. Tour, from April 24 to August 9, 2019.
 While taking online polls via Instagram on what the setlist should be for the upcoming tour, it was announced that the first single for the upcoming album would be released on May 3, 2019, titled "Tapping Out".
 On August 11, it was announced that the album would be titled Beautiful Oblivion and be released on October 4.

 On September 1, 2020, the band announced that founding member and vocalist Tyler Carter had been kicked from the band due to accusations of grooming and sexual misconduct.
 Following Carter's departure from the band, the three remaining members released an album of instrumental tracks from Beautiful Oblivion on November 20, 2020.

-Bassist and vocalist Skyler Acord began working with American musical duo Twenty One Pilots in 2021.
+Over the course of the next several years, bassist and vocalist Skyler Acord began working with American musical duo Twenty One Pilots; drummer Josh Manuel began working with American country singer Kane Brown; and guitarist and vocalist AJ Rebollo joined American rock band Bad Wolves.

+On November 17, 2023, the band announced a breakup and three farewell shows that will take place in January 2024.
+On November 29, 2023, three extra dates were added and Brian Butcher from the band The Home Team was announced as a fill-in vocalist for all the farewell shows.

+On January 10, 2024, the band released the final single titled "Since I Lost You" with bassist Skyler Acord providing lead vocals.

+During the final two farewell shows – both at The Masquerade in Atlanta, GA – the band's ex-member, unclean vocalist Michael Bohn joined the band on stage to perform the Black Diamonds EP in its entirety, along with the single "Hooligans", during the encore portion of the show.
+The band recorded the farewell shows and will release a selection of song recordings as a double-vinyl live album, Issues Forever, in late summer/early fall 2024.